 We may disclose your PI:

-- To our service providers, such as companies we use for billing, accounting, marketing, security, hosting, tech and customer support, data enhancement and general website maintenance and operations, as well as vendors who help us comply with legal requirements and prevent fraud.
+- To our service providers or processors, such as companies we use for billing, accounting, marketing, security, hosting, tech and customer support, data enhancement and general website maintenance and operations, as well as vendors who help us comply with legal requirements and prevent fraud.

 - To trusted third-party marketing partners for purposes of sharing data for our own, their own or their clients’ commercial reasons.

 In the preceding twelve (12) months, we have disclosed PI to our trusted third-party marketing partners who we share data with for commercial purposes.
 The PI that you provide to us and information about your order may be combined with other personally identifiable information from our records and other sources.
 This information will be used to make our future marketing efforts more efficient.
 This information may also be shared with our trusted third-party marketing partners who we share data with for our own, their own, or their clients’ commercial purposes whose products or services we feel may be of interest to you.
 Sometimes, this sharing may be considered a “sale” under the applicable state privacy laws, particularly if we use third-party ad or tracking cookies.
 We may be considered to be “selling” information that we collect that contains or reflects personal identifiers, transactions, or inferences.

 Residents of certain states may have the following rights regarding their PI, subject to certain exceptions and qualifications under their respective state laws.

 You may have the right to request details about the personal information we have collected about you, such as whether we have collected personal information about you, the categories of sources, the purposes for which we have collected the personal information, the categories of recipients, and the specific pieces of personal information we have collected.
 You may also have the right to receive a copy of your personal information in a readily usable format.

 You may have the right to request we correct incorrect or inaccurate PI, subject to restrictions regarding the determination of accuracy of the existing PI.